 Written by Terence Rattigan

 Produced and Directed by David Lean

 You could almost hear author Tom Wolfe laughing in his fine book The Right Stuff.
 Wolfe reported that when the future astronauts saw The Sound Barrier in 1952, they couldn’t believe their eyes and ears.
 David Lean’s movie declared an English test pilot to be the first to exceed the speed of sound, in a British jet the pilots knew was incapable of going that fast.
-Chuck Yeager and others scratched their heads … he held the honor of breaking the sound barrier five years before, in 1947 — but that fact remained Top Secret for several years.
+Chuck Yeager held the honor of breaking the sound barrier five years before, in 1947 — but that fact remained Top Secret for several years.
 Although English aviation engineers did indeed make big early strides in the development of jet technology, they were running a losing race against the U.S. and the Soviet Union.

 The Sound Barrier often gets discussed last in the filmography of David Lean, as it doesn’t fit well with his costume pictures or the four grand epics that occupied the last 25 years of his career.
 As the story is told through Ann Todd’s aviation wife character, it really fits in with his intimate dramas, three of which starred Ms. Todd.